-Coranna is a programmer and crafter from the Seattle, Washington area.
-She is a fierce ethicist who is skilled in project management, technical writing, vocational teaching, data architecture & reverse-engineering, modern computer graphics systems, software repackaging, and the design & implementation of cohesive low-level systems.
+Coranna is a programmer & multi-media crafter from the Seattle, Washington area.
+She is skilled in project management, technical writing, vocational teaching, data architecture & reverse-engineering, modern computer graphics systems, software repackaging, and the design & implementation of cohesive low-level systems.

 ¶ Pierce College — Lakewood, WA, U.S.A.

 Supervised students and maintained tech in an Intel Computer Clubhouse at a middle school.

 Architect of packaging methodology & repository of 675+ packages (approximately 211 products across 75 vendors) for a network of 850 Windows computers.
 Documented methodology & structure and taught the art of repackaging.
 Wrote utilities for IT in VC++, JScript, and CMD.